MIRI LRS TSOs

 See also: MIRI LRS APT Template, MIRI TSO Recommended Strategies

 Regular (non-TSO) MIRI observations have an exposure time limit of 10,000 s for a single exposure.
-For TSOs, this limitation can be waived to allow observations of long time-variable phenomena in a single exposure, which is optimal for stability and photometric precision.
-Selecting Time Series Observation in the Special Requirements pane in APT enables this waiver.
+For TSOs, this limitation can be waived to allow for observations of long time-variable phenomena in a single exposure, which is optimal for stability and photometric precision.
+The addition of Time Series Observation in the Special Requirements pane in APT enables this waiver (see below).

 LRS TSOs in APT

 Time-series observations of bright targets require fast read times to avoid detector saturation.
 To this end, observations may be carried out with fewer than the recommended Ngroups = 5.
 The minimum Ngroups required is 2.
-Experience in early cycles however shows that the quality of the calibration is sub-optimal for small numbers of groups.
-Integrations with 2–5 groups are very difficult to calibrate accurately, and ideally integrations should use > 5 or even > 10 groups.
+However, experience from early cycles shows that the quality of the calibration is sub-optimal for small numbers of groups.
+Integrations with 2–5 groups are very difficult to calibrate accurately, due to the presence of persistence effects on the detector.
+Therefore, integrations should ideally use >5 or even >10 groups.

-Slitless spectroscopy mode is selected from the MIRI LRS template in the Astronomer's Proposal Tool (APT), by choosing the SLITLESSPRISM subarray.
-Low-resolution spectroscopic TSO observations must use the slitless option.
+Slitless spectroscopy mode is selected from the MIRI LRS template in the Astronomer's Proposal Tool (APT) by choosing the SLITLESSPRISM subarray.
+LRS TSOs must use the slitless option.
 Selecting the SLITLESSPRISM subarray for LRS will automatically add Time Series Observation and No Parallel to the Special Requirements pane in APT.
-This creates a waiver for the usual exposure time limit of 10,000 s to allow longer time-series monitoring, and disables dithering.
+This creates a waiver for the usual exposure time limit of 10,000 s, to enable longer time-series monitoring, and disables dithering.

-Further advice on how to prepare TSOs with the MIRI LRS is provided in the articles mentioned above.
+Further advice on how to prepare TSOs with the MIRI LRS is provided in the articles listed above.